yxiao69/yxiao69.github.io/_posts/2019-02-20-perceptron.md

 **Hieracrchical Community Network**(hiconet) is software for integration of multiple data types collected from a common group of subjects.
 We aim to construct data structure that can be applied in hiconnet, which will serve as reference for user.

 ### Data structure
 **Project**: a collection of data of one or more types.

-For multiple data types, common samples/subjects are expected.This is the unit HiCoNet works on -HiCoNet integrates DataMatrices within a DataSet
-A DataSet should have at least one Society of data
+For multiple data types, common samples/subjects are expected.This is the unit HiCoNet works on.
+HiCoNet integrates DataMatrices within a DataSet.A DataSet should have at least one Society of data

 **Society**: one data type